NAEP-AS-Challenge/reading-prediction/readme.md

 1)  Component A - Item-Specific Models: Successful respondents will build a predictive model for each item that can be scored, using current state-of-the-art practices in operational automated scoring deployments.
+Extensive training data from prior human scoring administrations will be provided.
     The first-place prize for this challenge is \$15,000, with up to 4 runner-up prizes of \$1,250 each.

-2)  Component B - Generic Models: Successful respondents will use the training data provided (and other relevant corpuses they have access to) to create a generic scoring model that will score items that were not included in the training dataset, but are from the same administration, subject, and grade level.
+2)  Component B - Generic Models: Successful respondents will build a generic scoring model that will score items that were not included in the training dataset, but are from the same administration, subject, and grade level.
 The prize for this challenge is \$5,000, with up to 4 runner-up prizes of \$1,250 each.